brucefan1983/CUDA-Programming/src/part-1-cuda-basics/chapter-6-global-and-shared-memory/readme.md

-# Chapter 7: Using shared memory properly
+# Chapter 6: Using global and shared memory properly

 ## Source files for this chapter